 - emergency travelers who do not have timely access to a vaccine

 The U.S. Centers for Disease Control (CDC) has determined that for purposes of travel to the United States, vaccines accepted will include FDA approved or authorized and World Health Organization (WHO) emergency use listed (EUL) vaccines.
 See the CDC’s website for more information.

 Immigrant visa holders are already subject to separate requirements for medical examination and vaccination.

-For information on applying for a waiver of the testing and vaccination requirement, please click: Waiver Application Instructions.
+For information on applying for a waiver of the vaccination requirement, please click: Waiver Application Instructions.